-When cartels aligned with Nuevo Azteca took Arizona, Preachers of Utah were sent to eliminate the invaders.
+When cartels aligned with Azteca Nueva took Arizona, Preachers of Utah were sent to eliminate the invaders.
 No permission was asked of the still existing federal government, who had been silent.
 Thankful for the aid, the Arizona government agreed (some say under duress) to join a pact of friendship with Utah.

 It wasn’t explicitly called so at the time, but Deseret had been born, named after the Mormon state that had never been.